vtex/vtex-courses/courses/store-block/04_countdown-implementation/en.md

     ```
     > The countdown *string* formatting is in a `HH:MM:SS` format, made through an `hours`, `minutes` and `seconds` splitting.

-Therefore, with these changes, we'll see a real time update of the countdown!
-The result in the homepage is this:
+Therefore, with these changes, we'll see a real-time update of the countdown!
+The result on the homepage is this:

 ![image](https://user-images.githubusercontent.com/19495917/75474406-b3c06e80-5975-11ea-82ec-89ab27504873.png)